amiika/ziffers-vscode-sonic-pi/README.md

 # vscode-sonic-pi README

-Completions and hovers for Sonic Pi code editing.
+Completions and hovers for Ziffers and Sonic Pi code editing in Visual Studio Code.

 Sonic Pi must be installed in order for this to work. https://sonic-pi.net/